AP-HLine-3D/HLine3D/README.md

 Radio Telescope able to be fully constructed with hand tools.
 This antenna as excellent performance.

-Additionally, Software has been designed to Process   IF_Avg *.txt files by  Correcting the for drift , Normalizing them to Cold Sky  Converting the spectra to a logarithmic dB scale and Processing the files into *.csv Formats  compatible with Rinearn 2D and 2D Graphics packages
+Additionally, Software has been designed to Process   IF_Avg *.txt files by Correcting the Spectra for Background Drift , Normalizing the Spectra to Cold Sky,
+Converting the Spectra to a logarithmic dB Scale  ( and future alternate scalings ) and Processing the Spectra files into *.csv Formats  compatible with Rinearn 2D and 2D Graphics packages Current Output : Raw Data 2D File,   Frame to Frame Drift 2D File ,  Drift Corrected and Normalized File 2D / 3D compatible